EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL compose message_1 as follows:

 * Determine which ECDH curve to use with Party V. If U previously received from Party V an error message to message_1 with diagnostic payload identifying an ECDH curve in ECDH-Curves_U, then U SHALL retrieve an ephemeral from that curve.
 Otherwise the first curve in ECDH-Curves_U MUST be used.
+The content of ECDH-Curves_U SHALL be fixed, and SHALL not be changed based on previous error messages.

 * Retrieve an ephemeral ECDH key pair generated as specified in Section 5 of {{SP-800-56a}} and format the ephemeral public key E_U as a COSE_key as specified in {{cose_key}}.